NickRycar/chef-preflight/README.md

 * Verify they can download and extract zip files from manage.getchef.com.

 Recommended tests:
-* Seth Vargo’s Connectivity Tester: https://github.com/sethvargo/chef-connectivity-test
+* Seth Vargo’s Connectivity Tester: https://github.com/sethvargo/chef-connectivity-test _base upon the outcome of these tests, not actually run this script itself_

 * Download and install ChefDK
 * Download starter kit from Hosted Chef.